Developing websites with Umbraco

 Umbraco is built on top of a Microsoft MVC framework.
 You can build upon this technology to work alongside and extend the functionality in Umbraco.
 It is also designed to be pluggable so that you can replace key components with your own custom implementations if prefer.

-It is perfectly possible to build an Umbraco site without using Visual Studio and the techniques introduced on this page - see the Creating websites with Umbraco section or take a look at our "no code/low code" option, Umbraco Uno.
+It is perfectly possible to build an Umbraco site without using Visual Studio and the techniques introduced on this page - see the Creating websites with Umbraco section.

 This section is dedicated to introducing techniques that will help you get started with developing with an Umbraco site.
 You will find information on how to develop with the underlying framework of an Umbraco project as well as details on how you can extend the Umbraco backoffice to customize the editing experience.